nens/threedi-docs/source/h_computational_grid.rst

    Example of the generated velocity points between cross-section locations.

-These additional computational nodes can be isolated, (double) connected or embedded.
-This depends on the type that was attributed to the original pipe, cannel or culvert.
-In case of (double) connected elements the exchange levels are set automatically.
+These additional computational nodes can have exchange types *Isolated*, *(Double) connected* or *Embedded*.
+This depends on the exchange type that was attributed to the original pipe, channel or culvert.
+In case of (double) connected elements, the exchange levels are set automatically.
 The exchange levels for for (double) connected elements are determined similarly as with the cross-sections.
 For channels, the bank levels for the additional computational nodes are determined by linear interpolation between the bank levels that are specified by the user at the cross-section locations on the channel.
 If the computational node is not in between two cross-section locations, the bank level of the nearest cross-section location is used.
 This is illustrated in the figure below.
 In case more than two cross-section locations are defined between two (new) computational nodes, the ones in the middle are ignored.

 .. figure:: image/h_calculation_point_distance_bank_level.png